Refined by Greenleaf in the 1970’s servant leadership came to be a widely respected and utilized style that is defined by a leader’s:

 - Drive to support others to success

-Servant leadership is a popular style in nonprofit organizations and caring professions.
+Servant leadership is a popular style in nonprofit organizations and executive healthcare careers.
 The values of the servant leadership style hold lessons for any leadership style.
 The values associated with the servant leadership style include:

 1. Prioritize Service